skx/marionette/README.md

 More conditional primitives may be added if they appear to be necessary, or if users request them.

-**NOTE**: The conditionals are only supported when present in keys named `if` or `unless`.
-This syntax is special for those two key-types, however conditionals may also be applied to variable assignments and file inclusion:
+Conditionals may also be applied to variable assignments and file inclusion:

 ```
 # Include a file of rules, on a per-arch basis